lukeyigechen/lukeyigechen.github.io/_pages/research.md

 ## In Preparation

 * Treebank construction for Wu Chinese (with Haihua Pan)
-* Unifying representations in pre-trained language models for Chinese and Korean (with Haihua Pan)
 * Financial forecasting using language models (with Yi Yang)
 * Foreign languages and decision-making (with Keehyung Kim)
 * Identification of complements and adjuncts in Korean (with Kyuwon Kim, and Jungyeul Park)
-* Autoregressive language models and language acquisition (with Zebo Xu, Haihua Pan, and Zhenguang G. Cai)
+* Autoregressive language models and language acquisition (with Zebo Xu, Zhuang Qiu, Haihua Pan, and Zhenguang G. Cai)
 * Back-translation with decoder-only transformer models (with Yumeng Lin, Xufeng Duan, and Zhenguang G. Cai)